 Abacaxi pineapple is so incredibly sweet that people consider it one of the most delicious types of pineapple.
 It is a popular variety to grow, mostly in Florida, Brazil, and the Bahamas, and also a favorite type of farmers since it is resistant to diseases.

 Abacaxi pineapple is tall and spiny with great taste, bluish-green leaves, and almost translucent, juicy flesh.
-However, they are too soft and fragile to be widely sold and shipped for commercial purposes.
+However, they are too soft to be widely sold and shipped for commercial purposes.

 Let’s make lovely decorative butterflies with an Abacaxi pineapple!